clickalicious/memcached-php/README.md

    This should become a proxy implementation which is able to act as `Memcache` or `Memcached` (both PECL) extension (emulate) for testing (primary mocking/stubbing).
  - [ ] `\Clickalicious\Memcached\Server`
    This should become a virtual (emulated) mode which emulates a complete `Memcached` backend.
- - [ ] Refactoring the ugly parts in code.
+ - [ ] Refactor the ugly parts in code.
  - [ ] Replace explodes and array operations for data anlysis with regular expressions.
+ - [ ] Increase coverage and cover (currently unused compression classes) more parts.

 If you are interested in any of these features too - please let me know.
 Maybe we can adjust the priority and speed things up ...